Dexwin, World’S First Licensed Decentralized Crypto Bookmaker, Introduces Gasless Betting On Polygon

-(MENAFN- GlobeNewsWire - Nasdaq) DexWin is the very first licensed, fully decentralized crypto betting platform, offering its users a completely gasless experience.

-Nicosia, Cyprus, Nov.
-22, 2024 (GLOBE NEWSWIRE) -- The DexWin platform (the first licensed decentralized crypto bookmaker) and its team have created a decentralized betting platform on the Polygon network.
+(MENAFN- Zex PR Wire) Nicosia, Cyprus, 22nd November 2024, ZEX PR WIRE , The DexWin platform (the first licensed decentralized crypto bookmaker) and its team have created a decentralized betting platform on the Polygon network.
 The project brings an enhanced betting experience to users, with faster transactions, 0 gas fees, and increased overall reward and freebet system to the players.

 DexWin, as the world's first licensed decentralized crypto bookmaker, is determined to shake up the traditional sports betting industry.
 The first licensed web3 sportsbook to offer unique benefits such as boosted odds, bonuses, and a fully gasless betting option.
 One step sign up, makes it easy for non crypto natives (or newbies) to also get betting with the best odds.